Health Grants in Australia (All States) — 2026

 MRFF and NHMRC – 2025 Australia-UK Platform Studies in Areas of Unmet Clinical Need Grant Opportunity

 This grant supports new, adaptive platform trials (Phase 2 or 3) in areas of unmet clinical need through international collaboration between Australia and the UK.
 The funding aims to invest in ambitious platform trials that support increased access to high-quality, evidence-based and effective health care.
-MRFF and NHMRC funding is available to support the Australian-based arm of the proposed trial.
+Joint project leads must be based in both Australia and the UK, with MRFF and NHMRC funding supporting the Australian-based arm of the trial.

 Coming Soon